Defining the Options for Different Types of Treatment

 A person who suffers from addiction to drugs or alcohol is often required to enter a detoxification program before any further treatment can begin.
 Some places offer only detox, while others provide a detox program that can then be followed up with subsequent options like PHP, IOP, or residential care in the same facility.
 Detoxification necessitates medical supervision to help the patient deal with withdrawal symptoms and receive medical monitoring.
 Ridding the body of toxins related to the substances a person has abused allows them to be mentally prepared to begin the next steps of recovery.

-When it comes to seeking treatment for mental health and addiction, there are lots of options.
-If you are new to finding help, it can be confusing to determine the definitions of programs like Intensive Outpatient, Partial Hospitalization Program, Residential, Inpatient, and Detox.
-We can help you understand the choices available and decide what option is right for you.
-We offer a variety of types of therapies and treatment modalities that allow you to receive help customized for your situation and goals.
+We offer different types of addiction treatment modalities that allow you to receive help customized for your situation and goals.
 In addition to typical choices offered by some facilities, you can also take advantage of our yoga, meditation, and breathwork activities.
 We offer day and evening appointments at our beautiful location by the water in Huntington Beach, California.
-Silver Lining understands that no program is one-size-fits-all.
+Silver Lining Recovery understands that no program is one-size-fits-all.
 Call us today at (866) 448-4563 to find out how we can help you get the help you deserve and turn your life around!